dechristopher/dechristopher/README.md

 ## I'm a Boston-based Full-stack Engineer!

 - Currently working for Infogain at Facebook
-- Current interests include Rust and Elixir
+- Learning Elixir and OTP/BEAM
 - I'm a rock climber (trad, sport, bouldering in that order)

 ### Connect with me on [LinkedIn][linkedin]